 Students will be expelled if they have been readmitted but fail to meet their academic readmission requirements as determined by the Academic Standing Committee.
 Expelled students who can document extenuating circumstances have the right to appeal to the committee.
-Appeals should be directed to the registrar.
+Appeals should be directed to the associate dean for academic advising.
 Expulsion represents a complete severance of ties to the University.
 Students who have been expelled from St. Lawrence University do not have the option to apply for readmission.